 Of course, insurance rules can vary by policy, provider, and province.
-If your situation changes or you have specific questions about your policy, you should speak to your insurer or broker before loaning out your car.
+If you have specific questions about your policy, you should speak to your insurer before loaning out your car.

 - 7 Ways To Get the Cheapest Car Insurance Possible

 - 10 Car Insurance Myths Canadians Need To Stop Believing

 - How Claims Affect Your Car Insurance Rates